Recent Posts

 Wes Craven’s The People Under the Stairs is a masterclass in horror filmmaking that expertly blends chilling terror, social commentary, and riveting storytelling.
 Released in 1991, the film showcases Craven’s ability to create an atmosphere of dread while delving into thought-provoking themes.
 It does qualify for Unsung Cinema despite the …

 “Revenge is a meal best served cold.”
-Denzel Washington’s Creasy ponders at one point during Man on Fire.
+Denzel Washington’s Creasy states at one point during Man on Fire.
 This is a common saying repeated in many revenge thriller films.
 What Man on Fire has to add to the genre isn’t particularly new; the narrative beats we’ve all seen before; it’s …

 Bertrand Tavernier’s In The Electric Mist takes a well-worn formula (small-town Southern cop story) and adds some added weight and levity.
 Think of it as a John Grisham movie without lawyers and with a pulse.
 The film is based on the novel In the Electric Mist with Confederate Dead by …